emanuel2718/DarVIM/README.md

  * `k` : Move Up
  * `l` : Move Right
  * `gg` : Move to top of the page

+ :: Need to click with mouse once in desired location
  * `C-b` : Move backwards up one page :: *Broken*
  * `C-f` : Move forwdard down one page :: *Broken*